zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 ---
 lab:
     title: 'Implement custom tools in an AI agent'
-    description: 'Learn how define callback functions as function tools to add capabilities to your agents.'
+    description: 'Learn how to use function tools to add custom capabilities to your agents.'
 ---

 # Implement custom tools in an AI agent

-In this exercise you will explore creating an agent with a function call.
+In this exercise you will explore creating an agent that can use custom functions as a tool to complete tasks.

-Tasks performed in this exercise:

-- Create an Azure AI Foundry project and deploy a model
-- Develop an agent that uses function tools
-- Clean up resources
+You'll build a simple technical support agent that can collect details of a technical problem and generate a support ticket.

 This exercise should take approximately **30** minutes to complete.